vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 This works, but there’s quite a lot going on here for something that seems like it should be simpler.
-It would be nice to avoid all the [script-variable][sv] function scaffolding in particular, preferably without having to try to work the complex definitions for the settings into the mappings directly.
+It would be nice to avoid all the [script-variable][sv] function scaffolding in particular, preferably without trying to put the complex [`:setlocal`][sl] commands into the right hand side of the mappings.

 ### Separating compiler definitions out